tylerchang23/ratemyprof/README.md

 ## Goals

-I want to answer a couple different questions with this analysis.
+I wanted to answer a couple different questions with this analysis.

+* **How were students talking about my old professors?**

 * **What do students look for in a good professor?**

 * **Do some schools in the UC system get better reviews than others?**

+I also wanted to **develop a model that can perform binary classification on the quality ("good" or "bad") of the review**.